Skip to content

 Token consumption At least 18% reduction

-The reported gains come on RootSE specifically.
+These gains are RootSE-specific.
 Generalization to trajectories whose noise profile or test-report shape diverges from RootSE is not established.

 The technique adds infrastructure overhead and introduces failure modes of its own.
 Three conditions where it harms more than it helps:

 1. Bug lives in the filter's blind spot.
 The noise filter is pattern-matching, not semantic.
-When the failure root cause sits in code the filter classifies as redundant context — boilerplate that turned out to matter, a "scaffolding" file that the bug routed through — the filter actively removes the evidence the investigator needs.
-Aggregate localization accuracy on a benchmark does not tell you the false-negative rate on filter-discarded spans.
+When the root cause sits in code the filter classifies as redundant — boilerplate that turned out to matter, a "scaffolding" file the bug routed through — the filter removes the evidence the investigator needs.
+Aggregate accuracy on a benchmark hides the false-negative rate on discarded spans.

 2. Symptom and cause are decoupled.
-The preliminary diagnosis is seeded from the test-failure report, so it biases the investigator toward the region of the trajectory consistent with the test's framing of failure.
-When the symptom (test fails on assertion A) and root cause (state corrupted three calls earlier in module B) are decoupled, the prior anchors the investigator in the wrong place.
+The preliminary diagnosis is seeded from the test-failure report, biasing the investigator toward the region consistent with the test's framing.
+When the symptom (assertion A fails) and root cause (state corrupted three calls earlier in module B) are decoupled, the prior anchors in the wrong place.

 3. No test-failure artifact.
-Runtime correctness bugs that pass tests but produce wrong output, agent loops without test runs, and open-ended generation tasks all lack the structured failure report the preliminary diagnosis module consumes.
+Runtime bugs that pass tests but produce wrong output, agent loops without test runs, and open-ended generation tasks all lack the structured report the diagnosis module consumes.
 Without that seed, the second pre-filter contributes nothing and the noise-filter overhead remains.

-A steelman of the opposite approach — feed the investigator the raw, unfiltered trajectory — is reasonable for small harnesses (<50k trajectory tokens), heterogeneous noise profiles, or workloads where the cost of dropping a critical line outweighs the latency saved.
-As frontier models' long-context reasoning improves, the noise-filter layer's marginal value shrinks.
+A steelman of the opposite — feed the investigator the raw, unfiltered trajectory — is reasonable for small harnesses (<50k tokens), heterogeneous noise profiles, or workloads where dropping a critical line costs more than the latency saved.
+As long-context reasoning improves, the noise-filter layer's marginal value shrinks.

 Example